Joyous Quilter's Gallery 2009 to 2010

 See "Oak Leaf Wedding Ring" below and my Commission Gallery for more details.

-August 2009 ~ "Carp-e Diem"
+August 2009 to July 2011 ~ "Carp-e Diem"

 I belong to a small group (4 of us) of gals who meet on a regular basis to have fun sew days.
 Amazingly we discovered that none of us had done a "Stack & Whack" before despite having quilted for many years, so it became our latest project.